Foster Care

 • References and background checks

-Matching Families to Children in Care
+Matching Families to Children in Foster Care

-After the home study and applications are accepted, it’s time for the matching process — this is where your family will be matched to a child in care.
+After the home study and applications are accepted, it’s time for the matching process — this is where your family will be matched to a child in foster care.

-There are several factors for organizations to consider when making a match.
-For example, the unique needs and characteristics of the child in care, such as age, gender, medical requirements, and any specific preferences expressed by the child.
+These factors include the unique needs and characteristics of the child in care, such as age, gender, and medical requirements.
+They also account for the child’s preferences. =

 The matching process is another method for organizations to ensure a nurturing and supportive home that aligns with the child's needs.
 The goal is to find a family that can provide a loving and stable home, helping the child thrive.

-Once a match is made, the child in care and the adoptive family may begin getting to know each other.
-This may involve supervised visits, phone calls, or even spending time together.
+This may involve supervised visits, phone calls, or spending time together.
 These interactions allow a child in care and the family to become familiar with one another, build trust, and form a connection before moving toward placement.

 Can I Adopt a Baby from Foster Care?

-• Babies that enter the foster care system are often only placed with foster families temporarily — the foster care system’s primary goal is reuniting babies with their parents when the time is right.
+• Babies that enter the foster care system are often only placed with foster families temporarily.
+The foster care system’s primary goal is reuniting babies with their parents when the time is right.

-• Additionally, individuals looking to adopt an infant may face longer wait times for placement — many agencies already have a list of approved homes waiting to adopt a baby.
+• Additionally, individuals looking to adopt an infant may face longer wait times for placement.
+Many agencies already have a list of approved homes waiting to adopt a baby.

 What Age of Child is Adopted the Least?

-• Teens in care over the age of 14 tend to enter the foster care system for different reasons than younger children.
+• Teens in foster care over the age of 14 tend to enter the foster care system for different reasons than younger children.

 • Teens in care typically spend more time in long-term foster care without being adopted.